Start by clicking on "Fill out the template"

 Once this document has been completed online, it should be printed and signed.
 Then it should be sent to the airline with airline tickets, proof of purchases (for EU claims or if the passenger is requesting something more from a US airline) and any other applicable documentation enclosed.

-A copy should be kept of everything that will be sent.
+It is ideal to keep a copy of everything that will be sent.

 14 CFR 250.5